risk-first/website/menagerie/Map-And-Territory-Risk.md

 ![Under Construction](images/state/uc.png)

 As we discussed in the section on [Abstraction Risk](Communication-Risk), our understanding of the world is entirely informed by the names we give things and the abstractions we create.
+In fact, the whole **Risk-First** endeavour is about _identifying patterns_ within software development and calling them out.
+Our [Internal Models]() are a model of the world based on these patterns, and their relationships.

+So there is a translation going on here: observations about the arrangement of _atoms_ in the world get turned into patterns of _information_ (measured in bits and bytes).
+And, as we saw in the section on [Communication Risk](), any time there is translation going on, we face :

+ - The whole process of abstraction is _fitting a pattern to a situation_.
+But our pattern may not be the _right_ one, and it may be an _oversimplification_.
+I.e. choice of pattern has the usual [Feature Risks]().
+ - Sometimes, we are not in charge of all the facts we need to make a decision.

+tbd. diagram showing internal model at the top (a world of information), communication going on, world of atoms at the bottom.

-**Map And Territory Risk** is the recognition that there is a danger that we come to believe the abstractions are more real than reality itself.
+[Map And Territory Risk]() is the risk we face because we base our behaviour on our [Internal Models]() rather than reality itself.
 It comes from the expression "Confusing the Map for the Territory".

-That is believing the abstraction is reality, instead of reality itself.
+tbd.  quote this.

+In this section, we are going to look at some ways in which this risk manifests itself, starting simple and getting more complex.
+We will look at:
+- **Fitness**, and the issues we face when our [Internal MOdels]() don't contain the _right_ pieces of information.
+- **Audience**: risks associated with _shared understanding_
+- **Evolution**
+tbd.

+## Internal Model Fitness

 ![Sat Nav Crash - Telegraph Newspaper](images/sat_nav.png)

 In the picture shown here, the driver _trusted_ the SatNav to such an extent that he didn't pay attention to the road-signs around him, and ended up getting stuck.

-This wasn't borne of stupidity, but experience:  _so many times_ the SatNav had been right, that the driver stopped questioning its fallibility.
-But SatNavs are pretty reliable, this is kind of excusable.
-People are happy to make this mistake with far less reliable systems because often it's a shortcut to having to do any real thinking.
+This wasn't borne of stupidity, but experience:  SatNavs are pretty reliable. _So many times_ the SatNav had been right, that the driver stopped _questioning its fallibility_.

+So, there are two [Map and Territory Risks]() here:
+ - The [Internal Model]() of the SatNav contained information that was wrong:  the track had been marked up as a road, rather than a path.
+ - The [Internal Model]() of the driver was wrong:   his abstraction of "the SatNav is always right" turned out to be only _mostly_ accurate.

+What are the risks at play here?
+We've already looked in detail at the [Dependency Risks]() involved in relying on something like a SatNav, in the [Software Dependency Risk]() section.
+But here, we are really looking at [Internal Models]() as a source of [Dependency Risk]() too.

+Conversely, we could argue that the SatNav and the [Internal Model]() had bugs in them:  i.e. the same [Feature Implementation Risk]() we saw in the [Feature Risk]() section.
+If a SatNav has too much of this, you'd end up not trusting it, and getting a new one.
+With your [Internal Model](), you are slightly stuck in that you can't go elsewhere, but you may learn to _trust certain bits of knowledge less_, as this driver did.

+It turns out, all of the risks we met in the [Feature Risk]() section are applicable to [Map and Territory Risk]() too.
+Let's look at some examples:

+tbd.  insert table here.

+Let's summarize what's going on here.
+For any given nugget of information in our internal model, we are evaluating it on three axes:

+- **Fitness**: as we've discussed, this is how closely the information matches reality, and how _useful that is to us_ (models that contain too much detail are as bad as models with too little).
+- **Audience**: is all about how a piece of information is _shared_ between many [Internal Models](), and it's this we are going to address further now.
+- **Evolution**: is all about how the _world changes_, and your information goes out-of-date.

+## Audience

+Let's pick apart the "Audience" dimension of the above table:
+ - We know from looking at [Communication Risk]() that communication allows us to _share_ information between [Internal Models]().
+ - Job markets show us that there is demand for people with certain _skills_, so this demonstrates to us that [Market Risk}() is as applicable to [Internal Models]() containing certain information as it is to products containing [Features](Feature-Risk).
+ - And, we're all familiar with _memes_.

+> tbd meme definition

+Therefore, we should be able to track the rise-and-fall of _ideas_ much as we can track stock prices.
+And in effect, this is what [Google Trends]() does.
+In the graph below, we can see the relative popularity of two search terms over time.

+tbd search terms google trends

-## Metrics
+### Metrics

-The simplest type of **Map And Territory Risk** occurs like this:  someone finds a useful new metric that helps in evaluating performance.
+Let's dive into a specific example now: someone finds a useful new metric that helps in evaluating performance.
 It might be:

 - **SLOC (Source Lines Of Code)**: i.e. the number of lines of code each developer writes per day/week whatever.
 - **Function Points**: the number of function points a person on the team completes, each sprint.
-- **Code Coverage**: the number of lines of code exercised by unit tests
+- **Code Coverage**: the number of lines of code exercised by unit tests.
-- **Response Time**: the time it takes to respond to an emergency call, say
+- **Response Time**: the time it takes to respond to an emergency call, say, or to go from a feature request to production.
 - **Release cadence**:  number of releases a team performs, per month, say.

 With some skill, they may be able to _correlate_ this metric against some other more abstract measure of success.
 For example: